Connecting Your Website to WAF (Dedicated Mode)

 Protected Object

-The domain name of the website you want to protect.
-It can be a single domain name or a wildcard domain name.
+The domain name or IP address (public or private IP address) of the website you want to protect.
+You can enter a single domain name or a wildcard domain name.

 -